cisagov/get.gov/posts/2025-08-31-announcing-enterprise-mode.md

 By default, senior officials don’t have user accounts and their presence is merely documentary.
 These individuals typically assign their staff to domain management duties and continue working in their executive ways.
 Senior officials can be domain managers, though, something that is more common among smaller governments.

-## "Members and the organization admin"
+## Members and the organization admin

 In enterprise mode, each organization has a number of members, and membership is divided into two roles: